 - Well Below = achieving well below expectations relative to target grades

-At KS4 the same principles will apply as above – however students’ work will frequently be assessed against specific examination questions for the subject.
+At KS4 the same principles will apply as above – however students’ work will frequently be assessed against specific examination questions for the subject and GCSE grades will be regularly used.

 We will continue to enhance the assessment system further with all subjects conducting formal assessments of Spelling Punctuation and Grammar in addition to their subject specific assessments.
 We hope this will provide a clear and formal mechanism for promoting the critical importance of Literacy in every area.